aedoardo1990/2nd_Project/README.md

 ### Different levels of difficulty

-The positioning at the end of the race already represents a different level of difficulty according to the position.
+The positioning at the end of the race already represents a different level of difficulty according to the time to complete the game.
 However, in the future it would be nice to add different levels of difficulty to choose from in the Modal that loads at the start.
 Levels of difficulty would be divided accordingly: Beginner, Intermediate, Pro.

 ### All the F1 pilots cards

-F1 World Championship has 10 teams and 20 pilots (2 pilots per team).
+The F1 World Championship has 10 teams and 20 pilots (2 pilots per team).
 The game includes its most prestigious ones, for a total of 6 teams and 12 pilots.
 For reasons of space (especially for the mobile version) I preferred to opt for a reduction of the amount of pilots.
 It would be nice to include all the teams and pilots.
 This should go together most likely with using Flexbox Grid, in order to optimize the screen space.

 ### F1 Ceremony for the winner

-Including a video of the typical podium F1 ceremony based on champagne that would be part of the pop up window for the winner.
+To include a video of the typical podium F1 ceremony based on champagne that would be part of the pop up window for the winner.

 ### Background of the cards